Transitioning your toddler from a cot to a big bed

 Remember to make it fun; throw a ‘big bed’ tea party with all their favourite toys to celebrate the big move, let your child know how proud you are, let them watch or be involved as you’re setting up the room!
 Anything that can contribute to the excitement and make it a positive move!

-If you have ongoing problems with your toddler staying in their big bed we suggest you talk with a Sleep Expert or your Maternal and Child Health Nurse.
+If you have ongoing problems with your toddler staying in their big bed frames we suggest you talk with a Sleep Expert or your Maternal and Child Health Nurse.
 If you’d like to discuss your child’s mattress or pillow needs, or you’d like help with our range of beds, visit your local Snooze store and talk with our sales people.
 It’s amazing what a little Snooze can do.

 References: